 There is a range of fees – based on income – which will be explained to you clearly at the first meeting.
 We try to make the counselling as affordable as possible.

-Our Frome consultation rooms are up a flight of stairs so may be a problem for anyone with restricted mobility.
-If this is the case just let us know – we can make alternative arrangements in town to suit your needs.
+Our Frome consultation rooms are accessible.
+Our Bath and Street rooms are up a flight of stairs so may be a problem for anyone with restricted mobility.
+If this is the case please let us know.
 Our Bristol consultation rooms are ground floor.

 At Wessex Counselling & Psychotherapy we use a long-established and well-known method called psychodynamic counselling.
 This focuses on how early experience in life shapes our psychological development.
 The resulting thoughts and desires, fears, anxieties and fantasies can be a major influence on our adult selves and our relationships.
 This is not always obvious however and often we are barely aware of it.
 Becoming aware of these unconscious, mental processes is an important way to live a more fulfilling life.
 Once we understand unhelpful patterns of behaviour, we can accept more of ourselves and the life we have already led.
 We can also begin to make new decisions – decisions to change.
 Your counsellor will work with you to understand more about yourself and how you relate to others so that you can experience more freedom of choice in your life.
 You may be struggling with distressed, isolating, depressed or anxious states of mind but your counsellor will be alongside you and there to help you find your way through.